 Prior to law school, Steven worked in eBay’s Copyright and Trademark Infringement department, where he helped resolve a wide range of intellectual property disputes.
 During law school, Steven was the co-champion of his school’s Giles Sutherland Rich Intellectual Property Moot Court Competition.
-He was also a member of the nation’s first International Transactions Clinic, which provides pro bono services for socially responsible investors in emerging markets.
+Steven is currently serving on the board of the Intellectual Property and Technology Law section of the Hawaii State Bar Association (HSBA).
 Steven has also provided services for the Native Hawaiian Hospitality Association, where he interned as a first-year law student.

 Steven is a member of the American Intellectual Property Law Association, the Hawaii State Bar Association, and the American Bar Association.

 Steven is fluent in Spanish from living in South America for two years.

-Steven's blog "IP Basics" is a resource for independant inventors and other creators of intellectual property.
+Steven's blog "IP Basics" is a resource for independent inventors and other creators of intellectual property.

 - J.D., University of Michigan Law School, 2010